 Once the program has reached capacity, a wait list is maintained.
-An application must be on file in order for your child to be on the wait list.
+An application must be on file in order for your child to be placed on the wait list.
+Parents interested in being part of the wait list should contact Amanda Hobbs at the Preschool Front Desk.
+Priority is given to siblings.
 Alternative options will be given to families that do not wish to be placed on the list.